fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

 #### TODO: Add proper Data Broker Experience API URL

 - Step 1: Request access to the Data Broker Experience API and obtain the `client_id`/`client_secret` credentials.
-    - **NOTE**: Ensure this step is completed by the user that will be logging into the Broker.
-If another user completes this step, they will be logged into the Broker under that account instead.
+    - **NOTE**: Ensure this step is completed by a user that will manage/own your system account.
+If that role is passed onto another, the system account can still be used but any changes to that account may need to result in repeating this process.
     - Go to the [Data Broker Experience API]().
     - You will be prompted to log into CAIA with your PIV.
     - Once on the main page, you will see **"Request Access"** on the top right side.